Fannibals/S2/DS/A1/Report.md

-## COMP90015 Assignment 1 Multi-threaded Dictionary Server

 ### Section 1.
-Functions needed to be implemented
+Project Needs

++ This project is going to design and implement a multi-threaded server which can deal with concurrent issues with many clients at at time.
+Socket and Threads are two fundamental techonologies needed to be used in this project.
+Serveral requirements includes:
+	- Architecture
+		- A client-Server architecture is required
+		- Either one of thread-per-request, thread-per-connection, or worker pool architectures is accepted.
+	- Interaction
+		- Must use sockets to connect all communication, and within each communicaiton, a specific messsage exchange protocol should be used.
+	- Failure Handle
+		- Errors should be properly handled
++ Basic functional requirements includes:
-+ 1.1 Search Function
+	- 1) Search Function
-	- This dictionary needs to implements search function,
-	- When user search a word, it will return one or more meaning if this word is in dictionary, otherwise, return proper information message.
+		- This dictionary needs to implements search function, When a user search a word, it should return one or more meaning if this word is in dictionary, otherwise, return a proper information message.
-	- error handler

-+ 1.2 Add Function
+	+ 2) Add Function
-	- It should supports adding a new word (with corresponding meaning) to the dictionary
-	- The word may include more than one meaning
+		- It should supports adding a new word (with corresponding meaning) to the dictionary.
+The user may add a word with more than one meaning.
-	- handle errors

-+ 1.3 Remove Funciton
+	+ 3) Remove Funciton
 		- Removing an existing word (with its meaning) from the dictionary should be implemented
-	- handle errors
++ User Interface
+	- A Graphical User Interface should be provided for user to do operations.

 ### Section 2.
 Introduction to the System
++ This section is going to introduce this multi-threaded dictionary system

 + 2.1  Architecture
-	- client-server archiecture
+	This dictionary system uses a client-server archiecture, which mainly includes

 + 2.2 Interaction
+	-
 	- java object serializable

 + 2.3 GUI & Functionalities